suderio/fun/README.md

 1. **Special Identifiers**:

 - `this`: Refers to the body of a unary operator.
+- `right`: The right argument, or the argument of prefix operators.
-- `it`: The argument of unary operators.
+- `left`: The left argument, or the argument of postfix operators.

 ---